peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 Returns a decimal number with the same value but a new exponent.Note that this is not always the same as rounding to a given number of decimal places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of decimal places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.

-<b>Remark:</b>This method can be used to implement ixed-point decimal arithmetic, in which each decimal number has a ixed number of digits after the decimal point.
-The following code xample returns a fixed-point number with up to 20 digits before nd exactly 5 digits after the decimal point:
+<b>Remark:</b>This method can be used to implement fixed-point decimal arithmetic, in hich each decimal number has a fixed number of digits after the decimal oint.
+The following code example returns a fixed-point number with up o 20 digits before and exactly 5 digits after the decimal point:

     // After performing arithmetic operations, adjust // the number to 5 //
             digits after the decimal point number = number.Quantize( EInteger.FromInt32(-5), // five digits after the decimal point EContext.ForPrecision(25) // 25-digit precision);

 A fixed-point decimal arithmetic in which no digits come after the decimal point (a desired exponent of 0) is considered an "integer arithmetic".

 <b>Parameters:</b>

- * <i>desiredExponent</i>: The parameter  <i>desiredExponent</i>
- is not documented yet.

- * <i>ctx</i>: The parameter  <i>ctx</i>
- is not documented yet.
+ * <i>desiredExponent</i>: The desired exponent for the result.
+The exponent is the number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+A value of 0 rounds the number to an integer.

+ * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+If `HasFlags` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags).
+Can be ull, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>

-An EDecimal object.
+A decimal number with the same value as this object but with the exponent changed.
+Signals FlagInvalid and returns not-a-number (NaN) if this object is infinity, if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 <a id="Reduce_PeterO_Numbers_EContext"></a>
 ### Reduce